MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

     ![Screenshot of the Data Activator add property to trigger.](./Images/data-activator-trigger-add-property-existing-trigger.png)

 1. Since you updated the trigger, the correct action should be to update and not save the trigger, but for this lab we do the opposite and select **Save** button instead of **Update** button to also see what happens.
 The reason you should have selected the *Update* button is because when you select to *update* the trigger it both saves the trigger and updates the currently running trigger with the new conditions.
-If you just select the *Save* button, the currently running trigger doesn't the new conditions until you select to update the trigger.
+If you just select the *Save* button, the currently running trigger doesn't apply the new conditions until you select to update the trigger.
 Let's go ahead and select the **Save** button.

 1. Because you selected to *Save* instead of *Update*, you noticed that the message *There's a property update available.
 Update now to ensure the trigger has the most recent changes* appears at the top of the screen.
 The message additionally has an *Update* button.
 Let's go ahead and select the **Update** button.